matt-42/silicon/_blog/silicon-0-2.md

 notice:

-- **The finalization of the API embeded domain specific language:**
+- **The finalization of the API embedded domain specific language:**
     HTTP methods are now explicit and parameters can be passed via the URL, the GET and/or the POST: